 An antenna is a transducer between a guided wave and a radiated wave, or vice versa.
 The structure that "guides" the energy to the antenna is most evident as a coaxial cable attached to the antenna.
 The radiated energy is characterized by the antenna's radiation pattern.

 Characteristics of Antenna's

-When the Electromagnetic waves are propagated from the antenna, its field strength decreases as it go away from its source.
+When Electromagnetic waves are propagated from the antenna, its field strength decreases as it goes away from its source.
 This variation in the power of the electromagnetic waves per unit length is called power density.
 It’s abbreviated as ρ.